ApoTh30sis/HackMIT/README.md

-# HackMIT - AI-Powered Context-Aware Music Generator
+# ContextFM - AI-Powered Context-Aware Music Generator

 A desktop application that automatically generates and plays music based on your current screen content and activity.
 Built with Tauri (Rust + TypeScript), it uses AI to analyze screenshots and create contextual music through Suno's API.